-- be considered a material change and not subject to self-governance - Proceed to Consultation - Note for Panel: As this Variation Modification 0664V was raised as a Variation to Modification 0664 which has already been assessed by the UiG Workgroup and the recommendations and analysis have been incorporated in the Supplemental Report and Variation Request.
+- be subject to self-governance

+- Proceed to Consultation

+- Note for Panel: This Variation Modification 0664VV has been raised as a variation to 0664V and has been assessed by the Distribution Workgroup.

 3 Why Change?

 As it stands currently, performance targets for Valid Meter Reading submissions are clearly laid out in the UNC for all settlement classes.
 The current Valid Meter Reading submission targets for Class 2 and 3 Supply Points as stated in UNC TPD Section M, stands at 97.5% of a Shipper's portfolio for Class 2, and 90% of a Shipper's portfolio per month for Class 3.
 However, Shippers can benefit from lower UIG weighting factors by moving sites into Classes 2 and 3, but with no incentive or link to minimum levels of Valid Meter Reading submission performance.
 Without this link, the additional readings available in these classes will not help the temporary UIG situation, but would further hinder it, potentially creating more unreconciled gas in these categories.